therealthingy/rpi-pwm/README.md

 # RPi Fan Control (RPiFC)

-Python based script for controlling fan speed via pwm Can be used in a Docker container
+Python based script for controlling fan speed via pwm.

+Can be deployed as a Docker container.